GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 The platform team introduces you to the app's monitoring dashboards in the Google Cloud Console.
 They've set up four dashboards, each providing key insights into different aspects of Movie Guru's performance:

 - **Login Dashboard**: Tracks the health and efficiency of the user login process.
-- **Startup Dashboard**: Monitors the performance of the post-login startup process, ensuring users get into the app quickly.
+- **Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load** process, ensuring users get into the app quickly.
 - **Chat Dashboard**: Provides a comprehensive view of user interactions with the chatbot, including engagement, sentiment, and response times.

 > **Note**: Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
 Achieving smoother graphs generally requires a larger user load.